datanav/docs/features.rst

 **Benefits of semantic data storage with dynamic multi-schema:**

+*Improved data quality and governance:*
 	- Data never loses its origin and context.
 	- Data never gets corrupted or lost in translation.
 	- Every representation of an object, regardless of source, is stored as a single entity, without conflict or consistency corruption.

+*Improved operational efficiency:*
-- Sesam connects every representation of any single object, and stores it as a multi-schema global object, so that any source system only needs to share its data once, and in its native schema.
+	- Reduces cost and processing time as a source system only needs to share its data once, and in its native schema.
-- Reduces the number of integrations by 90%
+	- Reduces the number of integrations by up to 90%
 	- Simplifies each integration by never having to modify any source systems or do any data modeling before adding source data.
-- Supports continuously evolving global properties in the multi-schema datastore, so that canonical models can emerge over time.
-- Any standardized data model can be implemented independently and be stored in a single object.
+	- Supports continuously evolving global properties in the multi-schema datastore, so that canonical models can emerge over time, and any standardized data model can be implemented independently and be stored in a single object.